-They really are worth a thousand words, in a lawsuit.
-They can help you prove that the work was completed, or that the flooring was installed correctly.
+Photos with dates are worth a thousand words each in a lawsuit, especially before and after pictures They can help you prove that the work was completed and done correctly.

-Make sure they are credible and that they stick to the subject at hand.
+Make sure witnesses are credible and that they stick to the subject at hand.
 Your mother telling the judge what a wonderful person you are won't help your case, but an employee talking about how he installs flooring will certainly help.
-If a witness is reluctant to appear, get the court to issue a subpoena.
+If a witness is reluctant to appear, ask the court to issue a subpoena.

-This is the best way to ensure your success in getting your claim paid.
-You would be surprised how many defendants just don't appear for small claims court.
+It is the best way to ensure your success in getting your claim paid.
+You would be surprised how many defendants don't appear for small claims court.
 In these cases, the judge almost always awards you (the plaintiff) the judgment.

 Of course, there is never a guarantee of winning a lawsuit and getting the money you are owed.
 After all, if the person had the money, they wouldn't be in this situation in the first place.
 But using these tips should increase your chances of that win and payment.